 Unlike the GBO, you are responsible for scheduling your Defense.
-Once you and your committee finalize scheduling details, please provide the following to the Academic Program Administrator: (1) Date and Time, (2) Thesis title and abstract, (3) link to your research or thesis website, (4) professional plans after Hopkins, (5) a brief biography, (6) a high-resolution photo as an attachment and (7) your Zoom link, ID and password (if applicable).
+Once you and your committee finalize scheduling details, please provide the following to the Academic Program Manager: (1) Date and Time, (2) Thesis title and abstract, (3) link to your research or thesis website, (4) professional plans after Hopkins, (5) a brief biography, (6) a high-resolution photo as an attachment and (7) your Zoom link, ID and password (if applicable).
 Should your defense be remote, please be sure to use a WSE Zoom account so that your time and participants aren't limited.
-More details on WSE Zoom accounts here.
+More details on WSE Zoom accounts <a href="https://example.com/here-new-mailed-example-new-mai

 Your dissertation will be submitted to the JHU library for electronic publication and must follow certain formatting guidelines.
-Do not submit your dissertation to the library until your advisor has provided a Reader's Letter to the Academic Program Administrator, documenting final approval.
+Do not submit your dissertation to the library until your advisor has provided a Reader's Letter to the Academic Program Manager, documenting final approval.
 The Department will cover your ETD submission fee.
-You should contact the Academic Program Administrator to make arrangements.
+You should contact the Academic Program Manager to make arrangements.

-Time management can be tricky in the final year of the Ph.D.
-You may be applying and interviewing for jobs as you try to finish the research and write the thesis.
+Time management can be tricky in the final year of the PhD You may be applying and interviewing for jobs as you try to finish the research and write the thesis.
 And everything will take longer than you expect.
 So make sure to leave lots of slack in your schedule.
 International students should be in touch with OIS at least one month prior to their defense in order to start the OPT approval process.
-All students should report their intended last day on payroll to the Academic Program Administrator with at least 3 weeks notice.
+All students should report their intended last day on payroll to the Academic Program Manager with at least 3 weeks notice.